When I'm Sixty-Four: Critical reception

 Reviewing Sgt.
 Pepper for The New Yorker, Lillian Ross described "When I'm Sixty-Four" as a charming and tasteful parody, "but, like the best parody, it is written with affection, and it has an excellence in its own right, independent of its value as parody."
-Peter Clayton of Gramophone magazine characterised the song as a pastiche of George Formby, but added it has "a kind of gentle affectionateness about it – and a certain meaty substance – which raise it well above mere kidding".
-In his review of the album for The Times, William Mann describes the song as a vaudeville number, "which comments pointedly on this old-time vogue and its relevance for modern beat song."
+Peter Clayton of Gramophone magazine called the song a pastiche of George Formby, but added it has "a kind of gentle affectionateness about it – and a certain meaty substance – which raise it well above mere kidding".
+In his review of the album for The Times, William Mann calls the song a vaudeville number, "which comments pointedly on this old-time vogue and its relevance for modern beat song."

-In Richard Goldstein's scathing review of the album for The New York Times, he said that the song is not mocking in its tone, but complained that "an honest vision is ruined by the background which seeks to enhance it."
+In Richard Goldstein's scathing review of the album for The New York Times, he said that the song is not mocking in tone, but complained that "an honest vision is ruined by the background which seeks to enhance it."

-In his book Revolution in the Head, Ian MacDonald describes the song as being "aimed chiefly at parents, and as a result got a cool reception from the group's own generation".
-He adds that the song borrows heavily from the English music hall style of George Formby, while invoking images of the illustrator Donald McGill's seaside postcards.
+In his book Revolution in the Head, Ian MacDonald describes the song as "aimed chiefly at parents, and as a result got a cool reception from the group's own generation".
+He adds that the song borrows heavily from Formby's English music hall style while invoking the illustrator Donald McGill's seaside postcards.
 Allan Moore views it as a synthesis of ragtime and pop, adding that its position following Harrison's "Within You Without You" – a blend of Indian classical music and pop – demonstrates the diversity of the album's material.
-He says the music hall atmosphere is reinforced by McCartney's vocal delivery and the recording's use of chromaticism, a harmonic pattern that can be traced to Scott Joplin's "The Ragtime Dance" and The Blue Danube by Johann Strauss.
-He further adds the complementary nature of young and old found in the song influenced the composition of Oasis's 1995 song "She's Electric".
+He says the music hall atmosphere is reinforced by McCartney's vocal delivery and the recording's use of chromaticism, a harmonic pattern that can be traced to Scott Joplin's "The Ragtime Dance" and Johann Strauss's The Blue Danube.
+He says the complementary nature of young and old found in the song influenced the composition of Oasis's 1995 song "She's Electric".